Slug Care - a basic guide

 Some slugs are very sociable and will group together as the photo of our Limacus sp. brown shows below.

-We have found that Limacus, Deroceras & Tandonia species tend to live in groups but the Arion ater, Limax maximus & Cinereoniger slugs seem to keep to themselves unless they are breeding.
+We have found that Limacus, Deroceras & Tandonia species tend to live in groups but the Arion ater, Limax maximus & Cinereoniger slugs seem to keep to themselves unless they are breeding and will even attack each other to defend territory.

 8 - Mucus...